CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/3 - MVP Docs/README.md

 # Final Conclusion

-The project meets the milestone acceptance criteria.
-Install and usage instructions are sufficient but they are a bit confusing as they have a lot of linking to other repositories and sites on repo README but [published docs](https://odra.dev/docs/) are very sufficient ,and screenshots from the docs can be found below.
+The project meets the milestone acceptance criteria.Install and usage instructions are sufficient but can be a bit confusing due to numerous links to other repositories and sites in the repo README.
+However, [the published docs](	https://odra.dev/docs) are comprehensive and well-organized.
+Screenshots from the docs can be found below.
 Tests run successfully.

 ![Docs Screenshots](assets/docs0.png)